Hair Breakage happens… We’ve all dealt with at one time or another.

 - Chemical (breakage caused by chemical treatments such as relaxers, Brazilian blow outs, or Keratin Treatments.

-Once you’ve narrowed down the cause of your hair breakage stop what you’re doing to cause it.
+Once you’ve narrowed down the cause of your breakage stop what you’re doing to cause it.

-If you notice more breakage or any hair loss, assess your routine and eliminate the hair breaking behavior.
-What’s important to remember is anything in excess can damaging to your hair.
+If you notice more breakage or any hair loss, assess your routine and eliminate the breaking behavior.
+What’s important to remember is anything in excess can be damaging.
 This includes your regular maintenance.
 The key is to pay attention and be mindful of how you’re hair looks and feels.

 2. Learn the Best Ways to Handle Your Hair

-As my hair gets longer, I have to make gradual changes to care for my hair.
-That means preventing breakage by sometimes pre-pooing (pre-shampoo treatment) with coconut oil, using olive & coconut oil for an oil rinse, and shampooing my hair in twists or plaits.
+As my hair gets longer, I have to make gradual changes to care for it.
+That means preventing breakage by sometimes pre-pooing (pre-shampoo treatment) with coconut oil, using olive & coconut oil for an oil rinse, and shampooing in twists or plaits.
 Experiment with extra measures to minimize breakage in your hair.

 3. Deep Condition Regularly

-I deep condition my hair almost weekly to add an extra boost of moisture and breakage prevention.
-After deep conditioning with any one of these 5 deep conditioners, you’ll notice less breakage and shedding.
+I deep condition almost weekly to add an extra boost of moisture and breakage prevention.
+After deep-conditioning with any one of these 5 deep conditioners, you’ll notice less breakage and shedding.

 Hair is its most fragile when wet.
 If you have highly textured hair that tangles easily, it’s best to lightly mist hair and detangle with a wide tooth comb before shampooing.

-Shampooing in plaits or jumbo twists also prevents tangles and breakage, especially for 4c hair.
-Read more on detangling damp hair vs. wet hair
+Shampooing in plaits or jumbo twists also prevents tangles and breakage, especially for type 4c.
+Read more on detangling damp vs. wet

 5. Trim Those Dead Ends

-Whether you “search and destroy”, “dust”, or allow a professional stylist to trim your hair, it will help keep it in optimal shape and decrease breakage.
+Whether you “search and destroy”, “dust”, or allow a professional stylist to trim it, it will help keep it in optimal shape and decrease breakage.